rachfop/takomo-docs/docs/stacks/stack-parameters.md

 ## Dynamic Parameters

-In many cases it's not wise or even possible to hard code all parameter values.
+In many cases, it's not wise or even possible to hard code all parameter values.
 When you need to assign parameter values dynamically at deployment time, you can use parameter resolvers.
-There are a few built-in parameter resolvers and you can also implement your own.
+There are a few built-in parameter resolvers, and you can also implement your own.

-You use `resolver` property to specify which parameter resolver should be used to resolve the value for a parameter.
+You use the `resolver` property to specify which parameter resolver should be used to resolve the value for a parameter.

 Below, you can find some examples of built-in parameter resolvers.
 In [the next section](/docs/stacks/parameter-resolvers) we'll learn more about parameter resolvers.

 #### Example: Reading Value for a Parameter from Another Stack's Outputs

-If we have two stacks that are both configured within the same Takomo project, we can use stack-output resolver to read the output value from the first stack and use it as parameter value in the second stack.
+If we have two stacks configured within the same Takomo project, we can use a stack-output resolver to read the first stack's output value and use it as a parameter value in the second stack.

 ```yaml
 parameters: